Why is Customer Experience Strategy So Important?

 We can also look at this from a Net Promoter Score (NPS) perspective.
 NPS is a market research metric that asks customers how likely they are to recommend a company, product, or service to a friend.
 NPS is a valuable way to gather insight into how an organization is currently performing and identifies opportunities for improvement.
 NPS responses fall into three ranges:

-- The detractor range is 0-6, categorized as unhappy customers who are unlikely to be a repeat customer or refer a friend.
+- The detractor range is 0-6, categorized as unhappy customers who are unlikely to repeat customers or refer a friend.

 - The passive range is 7-8, which includes customers who are satisfied but not excited enough to promote the company or product.